 “My kids are bummed that they won’t be able to see their friends for a while.
 However, they understand what’s going on and why we have to stay home.
 Just today, we watched an easy-to-understand educational video about germs, viruses, and the importance of washing your hands and using hand sanitizer.
 I also try to remind them that during scary, uncertain times, it is important to look for the helpers.”

-Productivity Resources for Working from Home with Children
+Productivity Resources for Working from Home with Toddlers and Children

 Planoly – Batch your social media content to save time.
 Social Media Scheduling apps make it easier to post your content on Instagram, so you can focus on family time instead of trying to figure out what to post next.

 Get comfortable; it’s going to be awhile.
-Has anyone else adopted a yoga pants and comfy top uniform?
-My favorite go-to brand for comfort and style is dk active.
-The Australian made activewear is sustainably and ethically made.
+Has anyone else adopted a yoga pants and a comfy top uniform?

 Stay Positive.
 Things are constantly changing, and it’s stressful.
 How about a little reminder that you got this?
 MantraBand has a wide selection of inspiring messages stamped on their chic bracelets, rings, and necklaces.
 With sayings like “Stay Strong,” “Mind Over Matter,” and “This Too Shall Pass, ” you’ll remember to breathe and continue to tackle the day.

-Everyone is adjusting to a new reality; creating a routine will help you set expectations so you can stay productive while working from home with a toddler or child of any age.
+Everyone is adjusting to a new reality; creating a routine will help you set expectations so you can stay productive while working from home with toddlers or children of any age.
 Whether it be catching up on a show, calling a friend or organizing your workspace, carve out time to do the things you enjoy to do.

 For small businesses who are struggling, use this time to be creative and think outside of the box.
 “It is during times like these that people will remember YOU, not necessarily the products you are trying to pitch.
 It’s important to stay visible and connected,” she says.